MicrosoftDocs/learn/learn-pr/azure/design-multi-tenant-saas-apps-with-azure-cosmos-db-for-postgresql/includes/4-distribute-tables-with-minimal-app-disruption.md

 ## Horizontally scale the database

 Azure Cosmos DB for PostgreSQL provides the ability to quickly scale your database to deal with increased load.
-For multi-tenant SaaS applications, guidance for selecting the initial cluster size is based on the number of worker vCores and RAM of your original instance.
+For multitenant SaaS applications, guidance for selecting the initial cluster size is based on the number of worker vCores and RAM of your original instance.

 ![Screenshot of the scale nodes page for Azure Cosmos DB for PostgreSQL in the Azure portal.](../media/cosmos-db-postgresql-scale-nodes.png)